-To sum up, the 4 major aspects of the project are the audio decoding, audio encoding, the GUI, and the website.
+To sum it up, the 4 major aspects of the project are the audio decoding, audio encoding, the GUI, and the website.

-So the final project should be able to play .wav and .mp3 files (and .flac files) and convert the files back and forth.
-And it also needs to provide a working Interface that has similar function like an audio player.
+So the final project should be able to play .wav and .mp3 files and convert the files back and forth.
+The main goal stays the same as the player will still be able to play mp3 files without us decoding it on our own.
+And it also needs to provide a working interface similar to an audio player.